pastas/pastas/doc/developers/contributing.rst

 4. Test Code
 -----------
-The ensure a proper functioning of the Pastas, it is important to supply tests in the test-suite (`see here <https://github .com/pastas/pastas/tree/master/tests>`_).
-The ensure a proper functioning of the Pastas, the software is automatically tested using Github Actions when changes are made.
+The ensure a proper functioning of Pastas, it is important to supply tests in the test-suite (`see here <https://github .com/pastas/pastas/tree/master/tests>`_).
+The ensure a proper functioning of Pastas, the software is automatically tested using Github Actions when changes are made.
 Pastas uses `pytest <https://docs.pytest.org/en/stable/>`_ to run tests.